jd28/rollnw/docs/gs/building.rst

       .. note::

-         The deployment target is currently set to 10.15.
-Only x86_64 builds are supported due to vcpkg.
+         The deployment target is currently set to 12.

       .. code:: bash